 After several days of not shaving, I simply look like a homeless person.

 I know I could manage to grow a mustache, having had one luxuriate for a year or so on my upper lip some thirty years ago.
 I thought I looked a little like Clark Gable.

 (My wife clearly disagreed and finally told me it was time for it to go.)
 I think I could also manage a goatee.
 So I sometimes daydream that maybe I could manage to look like my French great-granfather, a photo of whom lorded it over my grandmother’s living room.
 In it, he looked just like Napoleon III, who was Emperor at the time the photo was taken.

 Alas, a few years later, France’s armies were thrashed by the Prussian-led German armies and Napoleon went off into exile and death.
 For his part, my great-grandfather changed his look, as documented in another photo which lorded it over my grandmother’s living room.
 He adopted the short back-and-sides and soberer mustache of the enemy, looking very much like Kaiser Wilhelm II.

 I’m sure many Frenchmen changed their look at this time.
 Out with the foppish Napoleon look!
-France needed to stiffen themselves with Prussian iron to beat the hated enemy the next time round!
+The French needed to stiffen themselves with some Prussian iron to beat the hated enemy the next time round!